Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The five five and ten cent store chains that disappeared as a result of the $65 million dollar merger that formed F. W. Woolworth Co. in 1912 - F.M.
 Kirby, S.H.
 Knox, E.P.
 Charlton, C.S.
 Woolworth and W.H.
 Moore

 From the late 19th century until 1912 Frank Woolworth headed a consortium of friendly rival dime store companies, each trading under its Founder's name.
 Most of the proprietors were either relatives or former work colleagues.
-William Moore had been Frank's boss and is credited with setting up the first five cent table in his Watertown dry goods store and funding Frank's first stores.
+William Moore had been Frank's boss and is credited with setting up the first five cent table in his Watertown Dry Goods Store and bankrolling Frank's first stores.
 Fred Kirby was a co-worker in Watertown, while Seymour Knox was Frank's cousin and Charles Sumner Woolworth was his younger brother.
 Only Earle Charlton had joined from the outside.

 The larger chains incorporated between 1905 and 1908, selling shares to Managers and friends.
 The idea was a money-spinner which also afforded some protection against a hostile takeover.
 Meanwhile new entrants were copying the formula, opening rival five-and-tens next door to Syndicate branches.

 McCrory, Kresge, N.M.
 Rothschild and J.J.
-Newberry were considered a significant threat and merited special attention.
-Their activities were closely monitored, with syndicate members coming up with lots of schemes plan to confound the rivals.
+Newberry were threats that merited special attention.
+Their activities were closely monitored, with Syndicate Members devising schemes to confound them.

 The five principal founders of F. W. Woolworth Co. in the USA, pictured to mark the flotation of the company in 1912.